 Clean, clear, healthy pool water is achieved through proper water chemistry, sanitation and circulation.
-Circulation occurs as water travels into the skimmer passes through the plumbing to the pump, is filtered and returned via the return inlet of the pool.
-The pump must be on for the water movement to take place; which should be a run time 10 to 24 hours every day.
-Moving water allows your sanitizer to work more effectively, helps prevent dirt build-up and algae and allows your filter to effectively remove dirt and debris.
+Circulation occurs as water travels into the skimmer, passes through the plumbing to the pump, is filtered and returned via the return inlet of the pool.
+The pump must be on for the water movement to take place; which should run 24 hours a day.
+Moving water allows your sanitizer to work more effectively, helps prevent dirt build-up and algae, and allows your filter to effectively remove dirt and debris.

 The skimmer body contains a basket for catching leaves and debris before they enter the pump and possibly clog the impeller area.
 You should check the basket regularly (every few days) and empty as needed.
 If your basket becomes cracked it should replaced.
-There are many styles and sizes of skimmers available, be sure to save yourself an extra trip by bringing your old skimmer basket with you.
+There are many styles and sizes of skimmers available.
+Be sure to save yourself an extra trip by bringing your old skimmer basket with you.
 The skimmer "skims" the water surface by pulling surface debris from the water.
-Your skimmer will work most effectively when the water level is $\frac{1}{2}$ to 2/3 up the skimmer opening and the weir door is in place.
-The door floats at the water surface drawing surface water and floating debris into the skimmer.
-The weir door door simply snaps into place in the skimmer mouth and should at all times move freely to allow unrestricted water flow into the skimmer.
+Your skimmer will work most effectively when the water level is 1⁄2 to 2/3 up on the skimmer opening and the weir door is in place.
+This door flaps weir door in and out of the skimmer opening -drawing floating debris into the skimmer.
+The door simply snaps into place in the skimmer mouth and should at all times move freely to allow uprestricted water flow into the skimmer.
+Check and maintain your water level.

+unrestricted water flow into the skimmer.
 Check and maintain your water level often and add make-up water if needed.
 If the water level drops below the skimmer the pump will draw in air and cavitate, potentially causing serious damage to the pump and motor by allowing it to run dry.
 Manual vacuuming is performed through the skimmer.
 Go to Vacuuming section of the manual for detailed instructions.